-I have spent the last 10 years documenting conflict, in Iraq, Syria, and Yemen and the migrations that people make when they are faced with great trauma.
-During lockdown I have turned my attention to a different sort of conflict.
-Human-Wildlife Conflict and the realisation that war, climate change and heavy impact migration events will only increase in regularity if we do not protect the world's biodiversity.
-This exhibition is the start of that journey with the CoExistence campaign.
+I have spent the last 10 years documenting human conflict and the migrations that people make when they are faced with great trauma.
+During lockdown I turned my attention to the antithesis of conflict - Coexistence within the environment, and the realisation that in order to thrive into the future humans need to coexist better with nature.

 40% of the profits of the prints and 20% of the orIginal artwork will go to the CoExistence campaign run by the Elephant Family.
 Projects made possible by the CoExistence campaign include the securement of wildlife corridors which enable safe movement for animals and people, encouraging industry to factor in the need of the wider ecosystem, the expansion of national parks and the protection of vital indigenous knowledge and livelihoods.